cosmo-project/meteor-dapp-cosmo/README.md

 ## <a name="about"></a> About

-This DApp will help solidity developers, built well vetted contracts in realtime with a light and simple development environment.
+This DApp will help developers code in solidity, so they can build solid contracts in realtime that are thoroughly vetted.

 Original compiler build by Gav's Solidity CPP and Chriseth's <a href="http://chriseth.github.io/cpp-ethereum/">Realtime Browser Compiler</a>.